2023 Dallas Cowboys season

 The 2023 season was the Dallas Cowboys' 64th season in the National Football League (NFL), their 35th under the ownership of Jerry Jones, their 15th playing home games at AT&T Stadium, and their fourth under head coach Mike McCarthy.
 The Cowboys matched their 12–5 record from the previous two seasons and won the NFC East division for the first time since the 2021 season and the second time in three seasons.
 They ended up in a three-way tie with the San Francisco 49ers and the Detroit Lions for first place in the NFC at 12–5.
 However, they lost the conference tiebreaker to the 49ers but won the latter tiebreaker over the Lions, giving them the second seed in the playoffs.
 Although the Cowboys lost to the Buffalo Bills in Week 15, they clinched their third straight playoff berth before taking the field when the Green Bay Packers and Atlanta Falcons lost to the Tampa Bay Buccaneers and Carolina Panthers, respectively.
 This marked the Cowboys' first run of three consecutive postseason appearances since appearing in six straight from 1991 to 1996.

-However, the Cowboys collapsed yet again in the playoffs, and despite having one of the best-ranked offenses and defenses of the league, were defeated 48–32 by their rival, seventh-seeded Green Bay Packers in the Wild Card round, at one point trailing 48–16 during the fourth quarter.
+However, the Cowboys collapsed yet again in the playoffs, and despite having one of the best-ranked offenses and defenses of the league, were beaten in a shocking upset by a final score of 48–32 by their rival, seventh-seeded Green Bay Packers in the Wild Card round, at one point trailing 48–16 during the fourth quarter.
 With the loss, the Cowboys became the first team to lose a playoff game against a seventh-seeded playoff team since the playoff bracket expanded for the 2020–21 NFL playoffs.

-This also marked the first time in NFL history where a team had still failed to reach a conference championship game, despite having won 12 or more games in three straight seasons.
+This also marked the first time in NFL history where a team won 12 or more games in three straight seasons, without reaching a conference championship game.

 This was the first season since 2015 without running back Ezekiel Elliott on the roster, as he was released on March 15 and signed with the New England Patriots on August 14.
+As of 2025, this is the most recent season that the Cowboys have made the playoffs, finished the season in first place in the NFC East and finished the season with a winning record.